-About 2 out of 3 acute myeloid leukemia (AML) patients who get standard induction chemotherapy (chemo) with daunorubicin and cytarabine go into remission.
-This usually means the bone marrow contains fewer than 5% blast cells, the blood cell counts are within normal limits, and there are no signs or symptoms of the disease.
-The actual chance of remission depends to a large part on a person’s specific prognostic factors, such as age or the presence of certain gene or chromosome changes.
+About 2 out of 3 people with AML who get standard induction chemotherapy (chemo) go into remission.
+This usually means the bone marrow contains fewer than 5% blast cells, the blood cell counts return to within normal limits, and there are no signs or symptoms of the disease.
+The actual chance of remission depends to a large part on a person’s specific prognostic factors, such as their age and the presence of certain gene or chromosome changes in the leukemia cells.

 For example, older people generally don’t do as well as those younger than 60.
 They often have trouble tolerating intensive treatment and often have chromosome changes in leukemia cells that are linked to a poorer outlook.
 About half of these patients go into remission after initial treatment.

 If remission is achieved, patients typically get more chemo (consolidation) to try to get rid of any remaining leukemia cells.
 Up to half of patients who get consolidation go into long-term remission (and may be cured).
 But this number is also affected by prognostic factors, such as a person’s age and whether the leukemia cells have certain gene or chromosome changes.
 Using an allogeneic stem cell transplant as consolidation has a higher success rate, but it also has a higher risk of death as a complication.